Beyond imposter syndrome: the self-worth wound holding businesswomen back

 The question to sit with

 I've been working with women in business for a long time and I know how natural it is for doubt and capability to coexist.
-Your doubt sits right alongside considerable, undeniable, genuine, real-world experience and skill..
+Your doubt sits right alongside your considerable, undeniable, genuine, real-world experience and skill.

-What I’ve also seen, and now recognise and understand in ways I previously couldn’t, is that for sparky-brained women, the gap between what you know you're capable of and what you allow yourself to claim can be enormous.
+What I’ve also seen, and now recognise and understand in ways I previously couldn’t, is that for us, the gap between what you know you're capable of and what you allow yourself to claim can be enormous.
 You dismiss your brilliance all to easily.

-Bridging that gap takes curiosity, insight, self-compassion, courage, and trust.
+Bridging that gap takes curiosity, insight, self-compassion, courage, and self-trust.

-You can’t build a visible, sustainable, impactful business that serves you just as much as you serve your clients from under a pile of self-doubt, from an identity of not being enough.
+You can’t build a sustainable, profitable, enjoyable business from under a pile of self-doubt, from an identity of not being enough.
 You can’t price your work so it represents its real value when you don't believe you're skilful enough.
 You can’t attract the clients who need you most if you're masking and downplaying the parts of yourself - your coalface experience and wisdom - that would most likely resonate with them.

 And self-leadership is how you build it - deliberately and practically, one small act of self-trust at a time.